zephyrproject-rtos/zephyr/doc/guides/west/build-flash-debug.rst

    * - ``build.board_warn``
      - Boolean, default ``true``.
 If ``false``, disables warnings when ``west build`` can't figure out the target board.
+   * - ``build.cmake-args``
+     - String.
+If present, the value will be split according to shell rules and passed to CMake whenever a new build system is generated.
+See :ref:`west-building-cmake-config`.
    * - ``build.dir-fmt``
      - String, default ``build``.
 The build folder format string, used by west whenever it needs to create or locate a build folder.
 The currently